mikepthomas/mikepthomas.github.io/src/data/markdown/printer-voron-0.2.md

 #### :negative_squared_cross_mark: Multi-color Display Faceplate

-The Hexagon inserts will be printed in Black and the rest will be printed in Orange.
+I will print this using the [Multi-Colour Prints with a Single Nozzle](https://docs.vorondesign.com/community/howto/mikhail/multi-colour-prints-with-a-single-nozzle.html) guide.
+The main colour will be Orange with Accents in Purple.

 | Item                                                                         | Quantity | Material                                                  | Size | Weight | Cost | Printed | Notes                                                               |
 | ---------------------------------------------------------------------------- | -------- | --------------------------------------------------------- | ---- | ------ | ---- | :-----: | ------------------------------------------------------------------- |